Penticton MLA urges government to address fatal stretch of Hwy 97 - BC Local News

-Penticton MLA Dan Ashton urged the provincial government to address ongoing safety concerns on Highway 97 during a debate at the legislative assembley on Feb.
+Penticton MLA Dan Ashton urged the provincial government to address ongoing safety concerns on Highway 97 during a debate at the legislative assembly on Feb.
 18.

 He said concrete barriers should be placed between opposing lanes of traffic on Highway 97 from Summerland to Peachland.